harmyderoman/simple-vue-grid/README.md

 For more variants see [link](https://css-tricks.com/snippets/css/complete-guide-grid/#grid-template-columnsgrid-template-rows)

+Props:

+- `gap` - same as `simple-grid-container`
+- `inline` - for inline container. default: false
+- `cols` - cols Schema
+- `rows` - rows Schema
+- `'breakpoint'-cols` - set cols Schema for specific breakpoint
+- `'breakpoint'-rows` - set rows Schema for specific breakpoint

 ### simple-layout-item

 Grid item container help you locate your item on layout that you built in `simple-layout-container`.
 The location can be changed depending on the width of the screen.

+Props:

+- `tag` - html tag of item container. `default: "div"`
+- `startColumn` - start column of item
+- `columnSpan` - the number of columns it occupies
+- `startRow` - start row of item
+- `rowSpan` - the number of rows it occupies

 Full example: